 The United States is the only nation in the world with a representative, democratic constitution that denies voting representation in the national legislature to the citizens of the capital.

 5. Why is statehood important to me and my family?
-Statehood is the route that would give the District (to be named New Columbia) complete autonomy over its budget which would prevent the social engineering experiments Congress like to impose on the District every few years.
+Statehood is the route that would give the District (to be named Washington, D.C. but where D.C. stands for Douglass Commonwealth after Frederick Douglass) complete autonomy over its budget which would prevent the social engineering experiments Congress like to impose on the District every few years.
 Congress, because it does presently have authority over the District often experiments with pet programs here by forcing it on us because they cannot force it in their own home states.

 Statehood would also finally grant us 2 US Senators, unlike previous compromise options to give us one member of the House.
 The US Senate was set up to give small states and equal voice with large state in the 2 houses of Congress.
 The Senate advises and gives consent to presidential appointments to both the federal government and federal courts.
 For over 200 years we have had no say, no vote, in any federal judge’s appointment including the Supreme Court.
 The Supreme Court has final say over what laws are or are not constitutional, laws with which we have to live by, and yet we have not had the votes to give advice and consent on these nominations.

 As the federal budget is negotiated, plans for Medicaid, Medicare, and Social Security are negotiated we deserve 2 votes in the Senate to say whether or not our tax dollars should be spent in certain ways.
 The Senate is where the citizens of New Columbia will have our voice on national policies that affect our present daily lives and the policies that will affect our children.